Due to drought in Australia, millions of fish died: 65 km of the river are covered with corpses - ForumDaily

 NSW Green MP Kate Fehrmann said the fish kills are an "existential threat" to river health and water security.

-“This is definitely a disaster, whether it is the result of receding floods or mismanagement of water resources.
-The NSW government and the federal government must act now to clean up the millions of rotting fish that cover miles of the river,” she said.
+“This is clearly a disaster, whether it is a consequence of receding floods or mismanagement of water resources.
+The NSW and federal governments must act now to clean up the millions of rotting fish that cover miles of river,” she said.

-Commonwealth Ecological Waters Holder Dr. Simon Banks said: “It is devastating to see the massive loss of native fish.
-Commonwealth agencies are providing support in response to this serious fish kill, including by providing environmental water to do everything possible to improve water quality.”
+Commonwealth Environmental Water Holder spokesman Dr Simon Banks said: “It is devastating to see the widespread loss of native fish.
+Commonwealth agencies are providing support in response to this serious fish kill, including providing water to the environment, to do everything possible to improve water quality.”

 The timing, size and location of the release of water from the Menindee Lakes into the Darling River have been "adjusted based on conditions and local advice," he said.

-“Unfortunately, under these conditions, the possibilities for intervention are limited, but the agencies continue to monitor the situation and respond to the extent possible,” he concluded.
+“Unfortunately, in these circumstances, the ability to intervene is limited, but agencies continue to monitor the situation and respond as possible,” he concluded.

 Read also on ForumDaily: